Quant Finance

 Total F-Score = Σᵢ₌₁⁹ Fᵢ ∈ \{0, 1, ..., 9\}

-The accrual signal (F₄) is particularly powerful: companies whose earnings significantly exceed their cash flows are more likely to see earnings reversals, a phenomenon related to the accrual anomaly documented by Sloan (1996).
+The accrual signal (F₄) carries a lot of weight.
+Companies whose earnings significantly exceed their cash flows are more likely to see earnings reversals, a phenomenon related to the accrual anomaly documented by Sloan (1996).

 How VectorFin Uses This

-F-Score components are updated nightly as new 10-K and 10-Q filings are processed.
-The bitemporal design ensures backtests use the F-Score that would have been computable from filings available at the backtest date, avoiding look-ahead bias from restated financials.
+F-Score components update weekly as new 10-K and 10-Q filings are processed.
+The bitemporal design (effective_ts + knowledge_ts) means a backtest uses the F-Score that would have been computable from filings available at the backtest date, with no look-ahead bias from restated financials.

 Code Example